xpsi-group/xpsi/docs/source/HPC_systems.rst

     cd ~/pymultinest
     python setup.py install --user

+If want to make sure that PyMultiNest is compatible with Python 2.7 version of X-PSI, you can e.g., checkout the following PyMultiNest commit: ``git checkout c8eba95``, before running the setup.py file.
 To test the installation of MultiNest and PyMultiNest on the login node:

 .. code-block:: bash